 Puff Pastry Apple Hand Pies

-In full disclosure and in all honesty, these puff pastry apple hand pies did not turn out how I had envisioned them.
+In full disclosure and in all honesty, this apple dessert recipe did not turn out how I had envisioned it.
 This recipe had been on my mind for a week or so.
-I had pictured the ease of puff pastry, making a perfect crust for a neatly enclosed half moon-shaped apple pie.
+I had pictured the ease of puff pastry, making a perfect crust for a neatly enclosed half-moon-shaped apple pie.